soz-live/soz-live.github.io/docs/glossary.md

 ## OCP

-Stands for the Open Closed Principle and is the O in [SOLID](#solid). <br> It describes the requirement that a module should be open for extension but closed for modification.
+Stands for the Open Closed Principle and is the O in [SOLID](#solid). <br> It describes the requirement that a module should be open for extension but closed for modification.

 ## OOP